 The dramatic tale of the spinster daughter accused of brutally axing her parents has inspired many creative works.
 More than 100 years later, new books, movies, and documentaries about Lizzie Borden continue to appear regularly.

-Books, movies, and documentaries: The macabre fascination continues
+Books, movies, and documentaries: the macabre fascination continues

 From the 1950 ballet “Fall River Legend” to the 2018 film “Lizzie” starring Chloe Sevigny, the Borden murders provide a rich creative subject.